tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 Go back to your Alexa skill page and click **Distribution** and fill out all required items.
 Privacy Policy URL is not marked as required but in order to publish your skill, Amazon Alexa requires some URL information placed here - so make sure you provide a valid URL within the Privacy Policy URL field.
 Click **Save and Continue**.
 Complete the information required within the Privacy and Compliance page as well.
 Once done, click **Save and Continue**.

 Under the Availability Page, you will be able to add which users can test the newly created Alexa skill you just developed.
-Add your test user’s Amazon email account and Amazon will send an email that will allow them to activate the skill on their Amazon user account.
+Add your test user's Amazon email account and Amazon will send an email that will allow them to activate the skill on their Amazon user account.
 Take note that Amazon has a verification process before your skill can publicly be accessible across the Alexa skill store, and this is just the beta test.
 You should receive an email from Amazon regarding your Alexa skill invitation.
 Click the link so it can take you directly to the Alexa skill store page directed to your newly created custom skill.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_betatestemail.png alt:"Alexa beta test email" width:"800" %}{: .center-image }

-Now, log in with your test user’s Okta credentials!
+Now, log in with your test user's Okta credentials!
 You will be taken to the Alexa End User Skill page if you are already authenticated.
 Click **I Accept**.
 Click **Settings** in the upper right.
 Click **Link Account**.
-If you haven’t authenticated with Okta yet, then you will be prompted to log in with your Okta credentials.
-Once your authentication is successful, you should see a page saying your user’s Okta account is now linked with their Amazon one.
+If you haven't authenticated with Okta yet, then you will be prompted to log in with your Okta credentials.
+Once your authentication is successful, you should see a page saying your user's Okta account is now linked with their Amazon one.

 If you are using the mobile app, your skill page should now look like this:

-To test this skill, either log in an Echo device to your test user’s Amazon account or download the Alexa app onto your phone and use it there.
+To test this skill, either log in an Echo device to your test user's Amazon account or download the Alexa app onto your phone and use it there.
 You should also be able to test your Amazon developer account with the portal test simulator as well for this - as long as you have Account Linked your Okta admin user to it.
 Just say:

 "Alexa, ask My Company Skill what is my favorite band?".